hannahhle/golden-search/README.md

-optimization algorithims that i made for math 164 at UCLA
+optimization algorithms that i made for math 164 at UCLA

 included:
   golden section search